 Mathematics is a universal part of human culture.
 It is also the quantitative language of the social, biological, and physical sciences.
 For these reasons, mathematics is a valuable and essential component of a liberal arts education.
-All Scripps students are encouraged to enroll in math courses whether or not they are considering a major in mathematics.
-Students planning to enroll in math courses must take the placement exam given during fall orientation at Scripps.
+All Scripps students must take the placement exam given during fall orientation at Scripps and are encouraged to enroll in math courses whether or not they are considering a major in mathematics.

 Enrolling in Mathematics